Medicaid Planning

 Crisis Medicaid Planning

 An unexpected injury or illness could require the immediate need of long-term care.
 When you are suddenly facing a medical emergency, crisis planning helps you and your family make the best possible medical and financial decisions for long-term care needs.
-When this happens, a family member is already in the process of transferring to a nursing home or making arrangements for in-home care.
-Qualifying for Medicaid to offset astronomical medical costs is urgent.
+In such situations, a family member may already be in the process of transferring to a nursing home or making arrangements for in-home care.
+Qualifying for Medicaid to offset astronomical medical costs becomes urgent.

 Why Should You Use Medicaid?

-At Burr Law, crisis management offers immediate advice and support to make hard decisions and find the right solutions for your urgent circumstances.
-We’re here to listen, educate, and help you resolve both short- and long-term issues.
+We understand that a crisis situation can be overwhelming for you and your family.
+At Burr Law, crisis management offers immediate advice and support to help you make difficult decisions and find the right solutions for your urgent circumstances.
+We’re here to listen, educate, and assist you in resolving both short- and long-term issues.

 With a deep understanding of Colorado Medicaid regulations, we help ensure you won’t exhaust all of your life savings on medical services.
 By avoiding accidental disqualification and delays in your application, we preserve more of your estate for you and your family members.